Areas of Concentration

 - Dates and Deadlines for can be found here for the on-campus program and here for the online MPH program.

-- A select number of programs will accept applications until the secondary deadline of March 1st at 8:59pm (PST).
-After the priority deadline review period, in the event that these programs are not full, applicants will be accepted until March 1st for only select programs (see the “secondary deadline” tab for a list of programs here).
+- A select number of programs will accept applications until the secondary deadline of March 4th at 8:59pm (PST).
+After the priority deadline review period, in the event that these programs are not full, applicants will be accepted until March 4th for only select programs (see the “secondary deadline” tab for a list of programs on the Dates and Deadlines page).
 Applying for the second deadline does not guarantee that your application will be reviewed.

 - Incomplete application files or late applications will not be reviewed – no exceptions.

 Start your application very early and make a checklist of all of the general admissions requirements as well as the requirements indicated by your area of concentration, if any.
-Here is the link to the different areas of concentration, a comprehensive list of our admissions requirements, and our application instructions.
+Review the different areas of concentration, a comprehensive list of our admissions requirements, and our application instructions.

 - Some of our programs do not require a SOPHAS application.
-You can see which programs at the top of this page.
+You can see which programs at the top of the application instructions page.

-You must submit electronic transcripts to both SOPHAS and to UC Berkeley.
+You must submit electronic transcripts to both SOPHAS.
 Please do not send any paper transcripts to Berkeley Public Health—any unsolicited materials will be destroyed.
 Read more about how to submit transcripts in the “Supplemental Materials” section on our application instructions page.

 It depends on which program you are applying to.
 Read more about our GRE requirement and exemptions under the “GRE Scores” tab on our application instructions page.

 If you are applying to a program that requires the GRE, you will have to retake the GREs.
 We accept GREs within 5 years of the time you wish to apply.
 See our application instructions for more details.